Can the King Sack his Prime Minister

 The King’s role remains largely ceremonial and there is nothing in the Constitution that gives him any power or authority to dismiss a prime minister.
 The King executes all his duties and functions on the advise of his prime minister.
 Parliament is sovereign.

 As an example of how parliamentary sovereignty works (and overrides other powers including that of the king and constitution), in 1914 during the first world war the sitting Parliament in the UK instead of dissolving itself passed an Act extending its own life.
-Parliament has that capacity.
-It is a power the opposition ought to inform itself of.
-There are many more examples where parliament’s power trumps that of the monarch or any one other arm of government including the judiciary and the constitution.
+Parliament has that capacity and power.
+It is a power the opposition ought to inform itself of before criticising government or attempting to interpret the Constitution.
+There are many more examples where parliament’s power trumps that of the monarch or any one other arm of government including the judiciary and the constitution itself.

-At any rate, Bagehot’s famous statement on the limited rights of the monarch remains relevant today in Malaysia as it always has is in the UK.
+At any rate, Bagehot’s famous statement on the limited rights of the monarch remains relevant today in Malaysia as it always has been and remains so in the UK.
 The powers of the monarch are as he put it, limited to’ consult, to encourage and to warn’.

 GOVERNMENT-PARLIAMENT AND THE CONSTITUTION